ivario123/dissarmv7/README.md

 ### Using the library

-Assuming that you have placed the instructions in an slice of `u8`s (buff) you can call the disassembler like this :
+Assuming that you have placed the instructions in a slice of `u8`s (buff) you can call the disassembler like this :

 ```rust
 use disarmv7::prelude::*;